7 things you may not know about IRAs

 2. Even if you don't qualify for tax-deductible contributions, you can still have an IRA

-If you're covered by a retirement savings plan at work—like a 401(k) or 403(b)—and your 2019 modified adjusted gross income (MAGI) exceeds applicable income limits, your contribution to a traditional IRA might not be tax-deductible.1 But getting a current-year tax deduction isn't the only benefit of having an IRA.
+If you're covered by a retirement savings plan at work—like a 401(k) or 403(b)—and your 2023 modified adjusted gross income (MAGI) exceeds applicable income limits, your contribution to a traditional IRA might not be tax-deductible.1 But getting a current-year tax deduction isn't the only benefit of having an IRA.
 Nondeductible IRA contributions still offer the potential for your money and earnings to grow tax-free until the time of withdrawal.
 You also have the option of converting those nondeductible contributions to a Roth IRA (see fact number 7 below).
 However, note that nondeductible IRA contributions will require additional recordkeeping and reporting to the IRS each year.

-3. Beginning in 2019, alimony will not count as earned income to the recipient
+3. As of 2019, alimony does not count as taxable compensation to the recipient

 That's due to changes in the law introduced by the Tax Cuts and Jobs Act of 2017: Alimony payments from agreements entered into January 1, 2019 or after, are no longer considered taxable income to the recipient.
 As such, one could not make IRA contributions based on alimony payments from agreements starting or altered as of January 1, 2019.
-Alimony agreements entered into prior to December 31, 2018 are grandfathered in; they are tax-deductible for the person making the payments, and count as income to the recipient.
+Alimony agreements entered into prior to December 31, 2018 are exempted; they are tax-deductible for the person making the payments, and count as income to the recipient.
 It is the date of the agreement that decides the taxation of the alimony payment; not the year of receipt of the funds.

 4. Self-employed, freelancer, side-gigger?
 Save even more with a SEP IRA